 Helpful Websites for Travelling by Land or Sea

-- https://www.seat61.com/Europe-train-travel.htm - This is a great place to start planning your journey from Europe.
+- https://www.seat61.com/Europe-train-travel.htm - This is a great place to start planning your journey to/from Europe.

-- https://www.raileurope.com/ - Book trains from different countries and providers, all in one place.
-For UK trips, it finds and books split-ticket fares, making it cheaper than Trainline.
+- https://www.raileurope.com/ - For UK trips, it finds and books split-ticket fares, making it cheaper than Trainline.

 - https://www.rome2rio.com/ - Explains how to get from Point A to Point B by all modes of transport.